‘Teen Mom OG’s Amber Portwood’s Fiance, Matt Baier, Throws Shade At Assault Rumors

 Matt Baier is also shown in the car, stating that people are “really, really, really stupid.”

-Though Matt claims that the photos have nothing to do with Amber Portwood, a few people on Twitter have alleged the photos aren’t 5 years old due to things Amber has posted online and the background of the photo.
+Though Matt claims that the photos have nothing to do with Amber Portwood, a few people on Twitter have alleged the photos aren’t 5-years-old due to things Amber has posted online and the background of the photo.

 Found the pic in the background of Matt's text!
 Ambers posted the same one in April2016 @mattbept @amberlportwood #TeenMomOG pic.twitter.com/ZlKnN8SeEW